 You may qualify for Southwest’s Companion Pass by earning 125,000 Rapid Rewards® points in a calendar year.

-You can earn Southwest points with the following personal credit cards, which earn five points per $1 spent on Southwest purchases on up to $2,000 spent per month (then two points per $1), and one point per $1 spent on all other purchases:
+You can earn Southwest points with the following personal credit cards, which earn two points per $1 spent on Southwest purchases and one point per $1 spent on all other purchases:

 Southwest Rapid Rewards® Plus Credit Card